 This letter from a wife to a husband is worth a read

 I don’t know why you don’t trust me.
 Why is it that every man I talk to a prospective usurper of your seat?
 Why is it that every action of mine viewed as being something more than what it is?
-Why’d you think I hide things from you?
+Why’d you thought I hide things from you?
 Why are you suspicious all the time?
 This is a letter from a wife to a husband where I talk about years of hurt and pain you have given me.

 Why are you so insecure of my love for you?
 And if you are insecure, instead of fighting with me, why don’t you douse me with your love so much that you will be sure that no one will be able to take your place?
 Every time you say a mean word, every time you push me away, you hurt me.
 And I keep that hurt in my heart.
 A fight and make up will never take that away.
 The hurt builds up, like a tower.
 And inside that tower I stay.
 And it’s from inside that tower I fight and say mean words that feel like stones being pelted at you.
 Words that seem like bullets.